mrobith95/mr-mt5-arima/README.md

 6. Redo step 2 - 5 for other symbol/timeframe rows on `Pair Table` sheet.
 7. Run `repair_history_data.py`, either by double-click the file or run it via your IDE (python's IDLE / VScode)

-### ARIMA fitting using `train_new_model.py`
+### ARIMA fitting
-Just run `train_new_model.py` to fit an ARIMA models for each symbol/timeframe pair specified in `Pair Table` sheet.
+Run `train_new_model.py` to fit an ARIMA models for each symbol/timeframe pair specified in `Pair Table` sheet.
 You would receive 2 copies of `.pkl` file containing fitted ARIMA model for each symbol/timeframe pairs, 1 for forecasting and 1 for your archive.

 ### Use fitted models for forecasting
 Run `core-arima-pretrain.py` to use your fitted models for forecasting.
 New forecast would appear in the terminal each time a new candle show up.